Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: Chang-Cooper Scheme Based Quantum Algorithm

 which enlarges the matrix dimension by a factor of 2.
-Using the QLSA, we can produce a normalized solution state $|L^{-1}f\rangle$ to within error $\epsilon$.
+Using the QLSA, we produce a normalized solution state $|L^{-1}f\rangle$ within error $\epsilon$.
 While there are many variants of QLSA, we use the QLSA proposed in~\cite{qlsa_optimal} which has the best known query/gate complexity as stated below. \begin{theorem} \cite{qlsa_optimal} Let $Ax=b$ be a system of linear equations, where $A$ is an $N\times N$ matrix with sparsity $s$ and condition number $\kappa$.
-Given an oracle, that computes the locations and values of non-zero entries of operator $A$ and an oracle that prepares $|b\rangle$, there exists a quantum algorithm (which we refer to QLSA) that produces the normalized state $|A^{-1}b\rangle$ to within error $\epsilon$ in terms of the $l_2$ norm, using an average number of
+Given an oracle, that computes the locations and values of non-zero entries of operator $A$ and an oracle that prepares $|b\rangle$, there exists a quantum algorithm (referred to as QLSA) that produces the normalized state $|A^{-1}b\rangle$ to within error $\epsilon$ in terms of the $l_2$ norm, using an average number of oracle calls,